fedsbm/WeatherForecast/README.md

 # WeatherForecast
 Code Sample using MVP

-This is a simple code that implements the following logic:
+This is a sample code that implements the following logic:

 If the user is online:
   - Shows the current weather information